 Vicki Parker is a principal with Parker Poe Consulting and has more than 30 years of lobbying and consulting experience on both the state and national level.

-While at the Department of Energy, Ms. Parker served as deputy assistant secretary for the environment and was called to testify before Congress on topics such as nuclear plants, Brownfields, and environmental cleanup.
+While at the Department of Energy, Vicki served as deputy assistant secretary for the environment and was called to testify before Congress on topics such as nuclear plants, Brownfields, and environmental cleanup.

 For five years, Vicki served as vice president of governmental affairs for the Greenville Chamber of Commerce, where she successfully lobbied the General Assembly for issues impacting urban areas.
 In her role at the Chamber, she was responsible for all Chamber communications with city and county elected officials and their staff.
 She also formed what became known as the I-85 Upstate Alliance and coordinated all efforts with state elected officials, state agencies and the governor's office on behalf of the 10 upstate counties (at that time) participating in the Alliance.
 Her primary role for the Alliance was developing a legislative agenda and strategy to achieve the agenda for the entire group, including but not limited to bringing state dollars back to their individual cities and counties, developing and implementing an economic development plan, and increasing the group’s visibility and its ability to influence each of its respective legislative delegations.